There are concepts that would be better off unnamed, because they don’t deserve a name, and their having a name actually distorts reality.

 They’re simply sane: And they don’t deserve this term of disdain.

-Either way: Whether “silent quitting” dignifies lousy workers, or provides new invective for brutal bosses—it’s a term that sheds shade on the subject.
+Either way: Whether “quiet quitting” dignifies lousy workers, or provides new invective for brutal bosses—it’s a term that sheds shade on the subject.

 Let’s not use it, ourselves.